Some thoughts on questions of social responsibility, detachment and progress in academia.

 Author: Tessa Gengnagel

-German long-form essay that poses the question whether the Digital Humanities can be considered an academic discipline in their own right.
-Focuses on hermeneutical issues.
+Essay that poses the question whether the Digital Humanities can be considered an academic discipline in their own right.

-An anecdotal story about scholarly misconduct and the pitfalls of Wikipedia.
-Specifically, it chronicles a quote from the philosopher Hans Vaihinger that never quite existed (but was cited and circulated).
+Anecdote about scholarly misconduct and the pitfalls of Wikipedia.
+Chronicles a quote from the philosopher Hans Vaihinger that never quite existed.

 Spontaneous reply to the LA Review of Books article “Neoliberal Tools (and Archives): A Political History of Digital Humanities” by Daniel Allington, Sarah Brouillette, David Golumbia.